ryan-zheng-teki/LibUVTutorial/README.md

 The whole idea of event loop is trying to solve one problem: How to call some callback when there are data on certain file descritors?

+All most all event loop implementation have similar structs like the following

 ```
 global List<Pair<FileDescriptor,CallbackFunction> queue;
 class EventLoop {